Ahren09/HOTHVI-Node/README.md

 4. Create a new project by clicking "Add project".
 Use the title 'HOTH 6 Firebase Demo' or similar, accept the terms, and create project.
 5. Keep this tab open, we will come back to it later.

-5. In your new project, click the gear symbol next to "Project Overview" and click "Project settings"
-6. There should be a row of tabs at the top of the page, please click on "Service accounts"
-7. On this page, click on "Generate new private key" on the bottom of the page; this will download a file with information that will help our blog application connect to our online Firebase database.
-Rename this file to "firebase-key.json" and save it in the blog template folder you downloaded in the previous step.
-8. Finally, click on the "Database" section from the sidebar on the left
-9. Here, make sure that the dropdown next to the "Database" header on the page is set to "Cloud Firestore" rather than "Realtime Database"

 ## Integrating Firebase in our Application Code

 All of the code written in this workshop will be done in two files: `App.js` and `database.js`.
 Create the new `database.js` file under the `src` directory and open it up on your favorite text editor.